Cecilia01atlas/cmse890-finale-project/docs/installation.md

 ```

 ### 3. Clone the required repositories
-This workflow relies the following four git repositories from the frag group, wich are hosted on GitLab:
+This workflow relies on the following four git repositories provided by the ATLAS ftag group, which are hosted on GitLab:
 - fastframes
 - salt
 - dumper-to-salt
 - umami-preprocessing

 Access requires CERN credentials!